 There's no denying it, one of the best things about living in Atlanta is the weather.
 You get a change of seasons, but the cold never stays for too long.
 Most of the year is lovely, with plenty of sunshine.
 Plus, there's no shortage of ways to get out and enjoy it.
 Restaurant patios, lounging in Piedmont Park, walking the Beltline, biking the Silver Comet Trail...
 Atlantans take full advantage of the Southern climate.

 Ok, this may sound silly.
-Most cities have an airport, and it's none too exciting, right?
+Most cities have an airport, and it's not too exciting, right?
 The value of an airport like Hartsfield-Jackson, with non-stop flights to pretty much everywhere at pretty much every hour of the day, is an often overlooked feature of Atlanta.
+Plus, if you're stuck for a while, the airport, like the city, has some top quality restaurants.
 Ask anyone who has lived somewhere that requires them to connect every time they fly, and you'll start to appreciate the convenience of living near the busiest airport in America.

 For a city this big, Atlanta is downright cheap.
 You get much more bang for your buck here than in other cities, with truly affordable options for housing and lots of other luxuries other cities don't offer - like readily available (and often free) parking.
 This makes Atlanta a great city for young professionals and families alike.